-Since Korean barbecue is meant to be eaten straight off the grill with chopsticks, it’s essential that the pieces are bite-sized.
+Since Korean barbecue is meant to be eaten straight off the grill with chopsticks, the pieces must be bite-sized.
 To achieve this, cut the meat into pieces while half raw on the grill with a pair of kitchen scissors and pick them up with barbecue tongs or chopsticks.

 The two most popular beef cuts are galbi (short ribs) and bulgogi (marinated, thinly sliced ribeye or sirloin).
-Galbi is butchered in two ways: the Korean cut which thinly slices the meat while still attached to the bone into a long “tie” shape; or LA galbi, sometimes called flanken ribs which slices the short rib into long pieces with the three bones still attached.
-The origins of the label LA galbi is hotly debated — defined as either “lateral” or Los Angeles due to the cut’s origins among the large diaspora population of Korean immigrants in the city.
+Galbi is butchered in two ways: the Korean cut, which thinly slices the meat while still attached to the bone into a long “tie” shape, or LA galbi, sometimes called flanken ribs which slices the short rib into long pieces with the three bones still attached.
+The origins of the label LA galbi are hotly debated — defined as either “lateral” or Los Angeles due to the cut’s origins among the large diaspora population of Korean immigrants in the city.

 In Korea, pork has traditionally been more popular than beef.
 The king of Korean barbecue dishes is samgyeopsal — pork belly.
-The Korean palate values pork fat and the belly, with its rich interlaying of meat and fat, perfectly achieves this craving.
-Pork belly is usually unmarinated and can be served thinly sliced or thick.
+The Korean palate values pork fat, and the belly perfectly achieves this craving with its rich interlaying of meat and fat.
+Pork belly is usually not marinated and can be served thinly sliced or thick.
 To choose a good belly cut, look for an equal blend of fat and meat.
 Koreans consider the prime cut of the pork belly as the area directly underneath the spare ribs, although Americans might prefer the belly end closer to the hind legs (hams) since it has less fat.